Skip to main content

 • You turn 26 and lose your parents’ coverage

 SEPs only last for a limited time, usually 30 to 60 days.
 So, you’ll need to act quickly when a qualifying life event happens.
 You can contact your employer’s benefits department or call the phone number on your member ID card to find out the next steps.
-You can also call a licensed insurance agent at 1-800-273-8115 to explore your options, or search uhone.com for more information.
+Or, if you happen to miss the window, you could explore a temporary alternative, like short-term insurance.

 Can I add a significant other to my plan if we’re not married?